michalsedlakk/AWS_devops/website-master/README.md

-# Sample Application for Intellipaat Live
+# Sample Application for GO Live